 Jason is the Ethnohistorian for WNNB.
 Jason has a Ph.D. in History from the University of New Brunswick, a master’s degree in Environmental studies from York University and an Undergraduate degree in history from St. Thomas University.
 Jason’s work includes presentations on Wolastoqey history, and preparation of reports on historic Wolastoqey use for WNNB’s consultation work (including contributing historical components to Indigenous Land Use Studies).
 Jason has been working with Indigenous language speakers to help document and preserve information about traditional place names.

-Thomas Herbreteau is the GIS Technician and Cartographer as well as the Executive Assistant to the Consultation Director for WNNB.
-Thomas has a degree in Cartography from the Nova Scotia Community College and an Applied Science Degree in Geographic Information Systems from Southern Alberta Institute of Technology Understanding.
-Thomas assists in mapping the land use of the Wolastoqiyik throughout Wolastoqey Territory, which is extensively used in assessing impacts of proposed projects on Wolastoqey Aboriginal and Treaty Rights.
-Thomas also assists the Consultation Director with administration tasks.
+Thomas Herbreteau is WNNB’s GIS Professional and Cartographer.
+Thomas has a diploma in Cartography from the Nova Scotia Community College (NSCC) and a Bachelor of Technology Degree in Geographic Information Systems from Southern Alberta Institute of Technology (SAIT).
+He assists in mapping the land use of the Wolastoqiyik throughout Wolastoqey Territory, which is extensively used in assessing impacts of proposed projects on Wolastoqey Aboriginal and Treaty Rights.
+Thomas also assists the Consultation Director and Consultation Manager with administration tasks.
+He oversees multiple files including the ones related to Crown Lands.

 Gail Fullarton is the Administrative Assistant for WTCI/WNNB.
 Gail is the first face that visitors meet when entering the office.
 Gail’s strong attention to detail and helpful personality is what keeps our office running smoothly.
 If you need anything just ask Gail and she will make it happen!
 Gail graduated from Stanley High in New Brunswick and has earned herself a certificate in Human Resource Management.
 Prior to joining the WNNB/WTCI team Gail worked in her home community of St. Mary’s First Nation in numerous managements and assisting positions.
 Gail keeps up-to-date with her community via Facebook and loves spending time with her family, whom she considers her biggest blessings.